Finding a Top Financial Advisor Firm in Oklahoma City, Oklahoma

 Ronald Richardson formed the company in 2016 and is the sole owner.
 He’s worked in financial services since 1984 and was previously a senior vice president at Morgan Stanley Smith Barney.
 His firm includes one service associate and a chief compliance officer.
 Richardson takes care of all the portfolio management in this small financial advisor firm.

 Services include: portfolio design and management, retirement planning, risk management, tax planning and wealth transfer.

 Vista Investment Partners Investment Strategy

 Vista uses “dynamic asset allocation.”
 This means allocating assets in response to the economical landscape and staying current on what’s happening around the world in the financial arena.
 The firm carefully balances risk with growth to create a balanced portfolio.
-For example, a portfolio might have 50% fixed income (bonds) and have 50% dedicated to growth (stocks).
-The growth portion would be allocated as:
+For example, a portfolio might have 50% fixed-income (bonds) and have 50% dedicated to growth (stocks).
+The growth portion may be allocated as:

 - Large-Cap Value: 20%

 - Mid-Cap Value: 10%

 - Small-Cap Growth: 10%

 Overall, the firm has six portfolio strategies.
 Each strategy corresponds with a risk and growth level matched to your financial objectives.

 Plan Group Financial